FAIMS/burial-mounds-web/README.md

         *  _credits_
         *  _author_
         *  _url_
-        *  _baseurl_.
+        *  _baseurl_
-More details can be found on https://help.github.com/articles/configuring-jekyll/ and https://jekyllrb.com/docs/configuration/.
+        * More details can be found on https://help.github.com/articles/configuring-jekyll/ and https://jekyllrb.com/docs/configuration/.

-	* *NOTE*: If you are running jekyll locally to see your changes, please stop the server then run it again to see changes made in your _\_config.yml_ file
+	* **NOTE**: If you are running jekyll locally to see your changes, please stop the server then run it again to see changes made in your _\_config.yml_ file
-	* If the user wish to add more custom data that can be accessed throughout the site via the Liquid templating system, then rather adding it directly into \__config.yml_ file, users are recommended to add it into the _additional\_config.yml_ file which is located in the \__data directory.
+	* If the user wish to add more custom data that can be accessed throughout the site via the Liquid templating system, then rather adding it directly into \__config.yml_ file, users are recommended to add it into the _additional\_config.yml_ file which is located in the \__data folder.
 	* For example the variable _google-map-marker_ can be accessed via `site.data.additional_config.google-map-marker`.
 	* More information is contained here: https://jekyllrb.com/docs/datafiles/